 Later I got into a dispute with Yuri Alberton, my roommate in our undergraduate dorm.
 He was skeptical on usefulness of Theory, and gave combinatorial optimization methods as examples of real issues.
 I argued, these algorithms are just heuristics, and some combinatorial problems, like Tiling, are very likely unsolvable.
 He dismissed Tiling as a toy problem, but I said one can try to show this for other problems by reducing Tiling to them.
 I proceeded developing several such reductions.
 Kolmogorov found this very interesting and wanted me to publish it.
 I, however, viewed these problems as of narrow interest; I mentioned these reductions in talks, but thought only extending them to some popular problems, like graph isomorphism (I looked into constant degree case, now known to be in P), circuits minimization, or (with less hope) factoring, would be worth publishing.
 I tried for a long time, but eventually concluded that it would take somebody smarter than myself.

 Finally, I resigned to a deal with Kolmogorov: he agreed to support my submission of the optimal algorithm result, on the condition that I also include the universality of several search problems.
-(I had then serious problems with authorities and feared that I may soon be banned from publishing, so I submitted several papers in that 1972.)
+(I had then serious problems with authorities and feared that I may soon be banned from publishing, so I submitted several papers in that spring of 1972.)
 This work would forever stay in obscurity, but I later learned that fortune smiled on it in the form of US theorists Steven Cook and Richard Karp.
 Cook's paper with similar results (but much better written) was very influential in the West (though appearing in proceedings of a new conference STOC, then unknown and inaccessible in the USSR).
 The area became a big hit after Karp found reductions to many interesting problems.